Obituary of Michael Joseph Rumaker, Jr.

 Memorial contributions may be made to the Black Mountain College Museum and Arts Center at www.blackmountaincollege.org/support or BMCM+AC, 120 College St., Asheville, NC 28801.

-Photo credit: Kathy Gardner, Nyack, New York, 1984.To send flowers to the family of Michael Rumaker, Jr., please visit Tribute Store
+Photo credit: Kathy Gardner, Nyack, New York, 1984.To send flowers to the family or plant a tree in memory of Michael Rumaker, Jr., please visit Tribute Store